 Someone had to do it.

-For me, this is a movie that will divide opinion as it seems somewhat uncertain of itself, but something I think we can all agree on is that this is the least notable of a trinity of seasonal slashers.
+For me, this is a movie that will divide opinion as it seems somewhat uncertain of itself.
+Originally title Better Watch Out, Christmas Evil was settled upon in order to cash-in on both the slasher boom and promotional possibilities of the festive season, but the movie is actually a very different animal.
+Something I think we can all agree on is that this is the least notable of a trinity of seasonal slashers.
 For one thing, it can’t hold a candle to the first splatter flick to carry the festive name.
-Although living in the shadow of Michael Myers, Bob Clark‘s Black Christmas is widely regarded as the first out-and-out slasher, a seminal movie which established many of the sub-genre’s tropes, and which is technically miles ahead of the majority of movies to cash in on the low-budget phenomenon that spawned the likes of Jason Voorhees and Fred Krueger.
+Although living in the shadow of Michael Myers, Bob Clark’s Black Christmas is widely regarded as the first out-and-out slasher, a seminal movie which established many of the sub-genre’s tropes, and which is technically miles ahead of the majority of movies to cash in on the low-budget phenomenon that spawned the likes of Jason Voorhees and Fred Krueger.

 The third of those movies, Silent Night Deadly Night, is notable for altogether different reasons, proving the straw that broke the reindeer’s back as parents took to the streets in protest in the midst of a censorship frenzy that outraged moviegoers and critics alike.
 This was the same year that Paramount released Friday the 13th: The Final Chapter, a movie that paved the way for a heavily edited incarnation of a money-spinning franchise that would turn to meta humour and all sorts of gimmicks in subsequent years.